Augustin007/anremithrl-s-guide-to-earendor/Timeline/7 The Sundering War.md

 And the gods trembled, for Araushnee was no longer just an elven queen; she was now a god, her name forever etched into the annals of divine history.
 But she was a god who bore a terrible secret, the only one who remembered the name of the god she had slain, a name that now resided solely in the depths of her tormented soul.

 And Araushnee stood in the celestial halls of Arvandor, her newfound power coursing through her veins.
 She attempted to fulfill her promise—to anchor the souls of the dead so they may not be lost to their loved ones.
-She reached into the fabric of the cosmos, her divine essence seeking the [[Astral Plane|Astral Plane]], where the souls of the departed resided.
+She reached into the fabric of the cosmos, her divine essence seeking the Astral Plane, where the souls of the departed resided.

 But as she touched the delicate weave of the Astral Plane, she realized the intricate balance that held the realms together.
 Her newfound power was too raw, too uncontrolled.
 And in her attempt to open forth the Astral Plane, she shattered it instead.